parzival-roethlein/mapya/README.txt

 - use underscore for python only variables that are not visible in the attr editor: self._variable - to avoid collisions with maya attr names

+different from pymel
+- faster: python api 2.0 instead of old one, smaller classes
+- pymel is object oriented, but not pythonic
+-- properties instead of getter/setter methods [myNode.tx.set(1) -> myNode.tx = 1]
+-- multiple ways to do the same: pyattr.set(keyable=1), pyattr.setKeyable(1), pm.setAttr(attrX, keyable=1)
+- stable:
+-- undo/redo works for all commands,
+-- works with different maya settings (meters, cm, ..)
+-- all unittested = fewer/no bugs
+- easily attach own python classes to maya objects

 different from red9:
 - connected node attrs like a pointer, allows multiple. (not like red9 only one and in the "wrong" direction)
 - __metaclass__ not overwritten like red9 does? for abstract classes + ...?
 - message attr only returns list if it is a multiMessage attr

-different from pymel
-- a lot faster (smaller classes, python api 2.0 instead of 1.0)
-- pythonic properties/setter instead of unpythonic getter/setter methods [myNode.tx.set(1) -> myNode.tx = 1]
-- easily attach own python classes to maya objects

 MAYBE:
-- PICKLE code instances on maya objects? (but probably has to ignore api MObjects, since the adress changes when restarting?)
+- PICKLE code instances on maya objects? (but probably has to ignore api MObjects, since the address changes when restarting?)
 - multithreading?
 GPU? when running computational heave methods?
 - easier / better reload / initialize than red9?
 - "states": maya attributes can have multiple default values depending on state? attribute on main metanode, create attribute map for each state, so attribute settings for rigging, published state